 I honorably served in the US Air Force and have a BA in Business Management from Moravian College, a BS in Computer Science from Penn State University, and a MS in Business Administration from Central Michigan University.

 I have been a resident of Montgomery Township for 21 years, and previously lived in Hatfield Township for 3 years.
 My daughter and son-in-law graduated from North Penn High School.
-I have one grandson at Inglewood Elementary School and one grandson who will start kindergarten at Inglewood this year.
+I have three grandchildren in North Penn schools.

 During my career I designed, developed, and implemented computer systems for major corporations including GE Aerospace, GE Astrospace, Smith Kline, Wyeth, Aetna, and Independence Blue Cross.